Akshay Sanjay Indikar

-Akshay Indikar is an Indian filmmaker, cinematographer, writer and editor from Solapur, Belonging to the nomadic folk artist family from the state of Maharashtra, India.
+Akshay Indikar is an Indian filmmaker, cinematographer, writer and editor from Solapur, belonging to the nomadic folk artist family from the state of Maharashtra, India.

 Early life and career

 Born in Solapur and brought up in a small town called Akluj, Akshay Indikar completed his education in Pune.
 His first docu-fiction film was Udaharnarth Nemade.
 His debut feature film was Trijya -Radius.
 His second feature film Sthalpuran – Chronicle of Space premiered at the 70th Berlin International Film Festival in February 2020.

 Films

+Doh

+Doh is a Marathi short film directed by Akshay Indikar in 2014.
+It is 19 minutes long film that explores the disruption of a teenage girl's first intimate encounter by an unexpected outsider.
+Set against the backdrop of an otherwise uneventful day, the film delves into a layered emotional landscape that gradually unfolds.
+Through its narrative, the film examines how certain ingrained elements of the Indian psyche may influence not only those who act on desire but also those who observe it, suggesting a deeper psychological and cultural presence at play.

+The film was selected in the competition section at the Seventh International Documentary and Short Film Festival of Kerala.

 Udaharnarth Nemade

 First Marathi docu-fiction film on the life and works of Jnanpith and Padma Shri recipient Marathi writer Bhalchandra Nemade.

 Trijya – Radius

 Akshay Indikar's second film Trijya - Radius is about a young poet Avdhut Kale and his struggle to find his place in a city like Pune.
 The film premiered at the Shanghai International Film Festival where it was nominated for the Asian New Talent Award for Best Cinematography, Best Director and Best Film.
 It was also screened at the 2019 Black Nights Film Festival in Tallinn, Estonia, Dhaka International Film Festival, Bangladesh where it won the Best Cinematography Award and the Black Film Festival, Geneva, Switzerland.
-"Trijya brings a sophisticated point of view as well as a sad aching to the hero’s search for answers to the perennial questions about life’s purpose.
+"Trijya brings a sophisticated point of view as well as a sad aching to the hero's search for answers to the perennial questions about life's purpose.
 One can feel how personal a film it is to the 27-year-old director," wrote Deborah Young in The Hollywood Reporter.